-In a perfect world, we can set a budget that is completely unselfish- we stick to just our essential expenses, limit spending money on frivolous items, and have inspiring savings goals that we make steady progress towards.
+In a perfect world, we can set a budget that is completely practical.
+We stick to only spending on our essential expenses, limit spending on frivolous items, and have inspiring savings goals that we make steady progress towards.
 In the real world, things may not go according to plan, and we aren’t always able to (or don’t want to) follow a budget perfectly.

-There are also times when purchasing something that you don’t necessarily need, but you really want is a way to treat yourself.
-You choose to give yourself something that you find beautiful, that makes your life better in some way (even if just for its usefulness), or that you just straight out enjoy, plain and simple.
+There are also times when purchasing something that you don’t necessarily need, but you really want is a great way to treat yourself.
+You choose to give yourself something that makes your life better in some way (even if just for its usefulness), or that you just simply enjoy.

-Yes, you could reach your savings goals so much quicker if you didn’t choose to indulge in these little extras on a regular basis.
-Yes, in order to stay on track with a budget and get ahead in life you do need to be sensible with your spending.
-But life was made to be lived, and all work and no play is not only unsustainable, but it may actually make it difficult to achieve your savings goals in the long term.
+Of course, you could reach your savings goals quicker if you didn’t choose to indulge in these little extras.
+To stay on track with a budget and get ahead in life you do need to be sensible with your spending.
+But all work and no play is not only unsustainable, but it may actually make it difficult to achieve your savings goals in the long term.

 The truth is counterintuitive

-If all you are doing is working, saving, and placing restrictions on yourself, you are in fact sabotaging your chances of long-term success.
+If all you are doing is working, saving, and placing restrictions on yourself, you may be sabotaging your ability to manage your finances successfully.
 Why?
 Because the more deprived we feel, the more likely we are to abandon the course of action making us feel that way.
-When you have a sense that you are living in abundance, the opposite occurs.
+When you have a sense that you are living in a state of abundance, the opposite can occur.

 If abundance means not having to worry about money and having money set aside that is dedicated to enjoyment, then you can make this happen too.
 Automate your bills.
 Set a sensible budget that gives you a set amount of spending money that you will feel comfortable with.

-If you limit yourself too much, you might find yourself dipping into your savings anyway on a regular basis and then feeling disappointed with yourself for being unable to stick to it, is an unpleasant cycle for many.
+Limiting yourself too much with an impractical budget, and then feeling disappointed with yourself for being unable to stick to it, is an unpleasant cycle for many.
 Instead, being a little more generous with expendable income allowances, and slightly reducing your savings contributions, can set you up for success.
-Saving a little bit less every week or month, but being able to sustain this spending behavior long term is a far better alternative than setting unrealistic budget goals and then constantly deviating from them.
+Saving a little bit less every week or month, but being able to sustain this spending behaviour long term is a far better alternative than setting unrealistic budget goals and then constantly deviating from them.

-Understanding why you are saving, why you are budgeting, and what enjoyments you can get out of life that fit in with your ideals of abundance can be a very successful strategy.
+Understanding why you are saving, why you are budgeting, and what moments of happiness you can get out of life, that also fits in with your ideals of abundance can be a very successful strategy.
 If you are struggling with sticking to your budget, check-in with whether there’s a possibility that you are being too restrictive, your spending money isn’t being directed at activities or experiences that are truly making you feel happy, or your savings goals aren’t in alignment with your values.

 Love to travel?
-Then travel is a worthwhile goal.
+Then travel may be a worthwhile goal for you.
 Love to learn?
-Then studying is a worthwhile goal.
-Adore being at home?
-Then renovating is a worthwhile goal.
+Then studying may be a worthwhile goal for you.
+Adore entertaining at home?
+Then renovating may be a worthwhile goal for you.
 Love spending time with your family?
-Then reducing the hours you need to spend at work is a worthwhile goal.
+Then reducing the hours you need to spend at work may be a worthwhile goal for you.